willGraham01/TrawidoksLegacy/scenes/06-halbrook-spring-cave.md

 - A burrow where the [Fox Totem](#trial-of-the-totems) can be found.
 - The "end" cavern, where a pool of still water lies and the [Totem puzzle](#trial-of-the-totems) starts.

-It is also recommended that you design the floorplan of the cave so that the party stands to come across at least one of the wolf or bear den whilst leading Trohet to the water source at the "end" of the cave.
+It is also recommended that you design the floor-plan of the cave so that the party stands to come across at least one of the wolf or bear den whilst leading Trohet to the water source at the "end" of the cave.
 These areas do not need to be in the direct path and may contain bypasses - however it is important that the party is at least aware of the presence of the other creatures for when they get to the end of the cave and are presented with the Totem puzzle.

 ## Entering the Cave